-According to the great marketing guru, Ted Levitt: if a product doesn’t sell, it is not a product.
-It is a museum piece – great to look at, but of no real use.
+Ted Levitt, the great marketing guru, nailed it when he said, “If a product doesn’t sell, it is not a product.
+It is a museum piece – great to look at, but of no real use.”

-It is tempting to build a “Taj Mahal” of an eLearning course that may win awards (costing a fortune and months of production time), but deep down, you know that it doesn’t justify the humongous cost, time and effort in terms of improving employee performance.
+We are tempted (sometimes) to build a fabulous product – a “Taj Mahal” of an eLearning course that may win awards (costing a fortune and months of production time).
+But deep down, we know that it doesn’t justify the huge cost, time and effort.

-If you want business results fast, you need to cut to the chase, whittle down to the critical basics and invest in rapid eLearning solutions.
+If you want business results fast and want to make your stakeholders happy, you need to whittle down to the critical basics and invest in rapid eLearning solutions.
+How?

-For learning to be effective, you just need to stick to 5 fundamental principles.
+But here’s the thing.
+For learning to be effective, you just need to stick to 5 basic principles.

 Rapid eLearning’s instructional design is “fast and right”.
-It is utilitarian, appropriate, and highly effective; and to top it all off, it is great value for money.
+It is utilitarian, appropriate, and highly effective; and to top it all, it is great value for money.

 Your stakeholders – Sales Managers, Operations Heads and Legal Counsels – operate in extremely dynamic and challenging conditions, under very tight deadlines.